Martyn Lloyd-Jones: Westminster Chapel

 After a decade ministering in Aberavon, in 1939 he went back to London, where he had been appointed as associate pastor of Westminster Chapel, working alongside G. Campbell Morgan.
 The day before he was officially to be accepted into his new position, World War II broke out in Europe.
 During the same year, he became the president of the Inter-Varsity Fellowship of Students, known today as the Universities and Colleges Christian Fellowship.
 During the war he and his family moved to Haslemere, Surrey.
 In 1943 Morgan retired, leaving Lloyd-Jones as the sole Pastor of Westminster Chapel.

 Lloyd-Jones was strongly opposed to liberal Christianity, which had become a part of many Christian denominations; he regarded it as aberrant.
 He disagreed with the broad church approach and encouraged evangelical Christians (particularly Anglicans) to leave their existing denominations.
 He believed that true Christian fellowship was possible only among those who shared common convictions regarding the nature of the faith.
+Although he opposed liberal Christianity, he was sympathetic to the Liberal Party (UK); Michael Meadowcroft said that, whilst he was member of the Chapel, Lloyd-Jones had said to him, "you could be a Christian Liberal but you couldn't be a liberal Christian."

 Lloyd-Jones was well known for his style of expository preaching, and the Sunday morning and evening meetings at which he officiated drew crowds of several thousand, as did the Friday evening Bible studies, which were, in effect, sermons in the same style.
 He would take many months, even years, to expound a chapter of the Bible verse by verse.
 His sermons would often be around fifty minutes to an hour in length, attracting many students from universities and colleges in London.
 His sermons were also transcribed and printed (virtually verbatim) in the weekly Westminster Record.